-No doubt you noticed that your Bee wheel has a unique open threading system.
+No doubt you noticed that your Mach II wheel has a unique open threading system.
 It uses pegs rather than traditional hooks - no more getting fibers or boucle loops caught on the tip of a hook as you spin!
 And it has an orifice hook rather than the traditional orifice tube - no need for an orifice threader!

-For me, this is priceless - I can interrupt a plying job in mid-stride without breaking off the singles.
+s.
+I don't have an extra tool to keep track of (that orifice not without getting hung up on the books.
+The orifice per job in mid-stride without breaking off the singles.
 I don't have an extra tool to keep track of (that orifice threader).
 And I can spin all the crazy yarns I want without getting hung up on the hooks.
 The orifice peg has a smooth ball tip too, so it's not going to catch stray fibers either.